CLUSTERfoo/clusterfoo-dot-com/content/articles/classics_of_2053.markdown

 without the help of radio critics. -- When was the last time *you* cared what a professional music critic had to say?

-Music fans (over the age of 14) simply don't care about charts, because all the talented musicians are flocking to smaller labels, and self-publishing.
+Music fans simply don't care about charts, because all the talented musicians are flocking to smaller labels, and self-publishing.

 There are so many options now, so many niches, that music is no longer about the